crosscode-nl/godepspy/README.md

 # godepspy

-Go dep spy gives you insight in used depencies
+godepspy gives you insight in used dependencies